nextuav/nextuav-docs/docs/next-console/overview/overview.md

 - Pilots : Total number of ACTIVE pilots.
 - Reports : Total number of reports generated.

-Find more details about fleet management [here](/matrix-console/features/fleet-management.md)
+Find more details about fleet management [here](/docs/next-console/features/fleet-management.md)

 ![Dashboard](img/dashboard.png)

 ## Drone Fleet

-- This page gives a tabular visualisation of all your drones.
+- This page gives a tabular visualization of all your drones.
-- Clicking on a specifc drone shows its Flight Log History.
-This is explained in detail [here](/matrix-console/features/flight-log-history.md)
+- Clicking on a specific drone shows its Flight Log History.
+This is explained in detail [here](/docs/next-console/features/flight-log-history.md)

 ![Drones](img/drones.png)